BirkFritsch/Radiolysis-simulations/README.md

 T. Couasnon, B. Fritsch, M.P.M.
 Jank, R. Blukis, A. Hutzler, L. Benning, Goethite Mineral Dissolution to Probe the Chemistry of Radiolytic Water in Liquid-Phase Transmission Electron Microscopy, _Advanced Science_ 2023, 10 (25), 2301904.
 [DOI:10.1002/advs.202301904](https://doi.org/10.1002/advs.202301904).

-To create subsets of reaction networks (sparse reaction sets), the script in the folder "Sparse Reaction Files" can be used.
-Alongside, you'll find three examples.
-Those, as well as the concept, are explained in
+To to reproduce the findings concerning

 B. Fritsch, P. Malgareti, J. Harting, Karl J.J.
 Mayrhofer, A. Hutzler, Precision of Radiation Chemistry Networks: Playing Jenga with Kinetic Models for Liquid-Phase Electron Microscopy, _Precision Chemistry_ 2023, 1 (10), 592-601.
 [DOI:10.1021/prechem.3c00078](https://doi.org/10.1021/prechem.3c00078).

+The reaction files in the folder "Sparse Reaction Files" can be used.
+Moreover, the "sparsen_reaction_set" function of "build_reaction_sets.py" was used to perform the study.

 Reaction files for simulating aqueous AgNO<sub>3</sub> solutions with and without tert-butanol are found in "AuRach reaction networks AgNO3".
 When using them, please cite